Ethereum Price Analysis: Risk of Drop Below $3K Persists as

 Conclusion

-In conclusion, Ethereum’s market structure and liquidation profile suggest that the price may need to flush out weak long positions to the downside before any meaningful upward movement.
-Until key resistance levels are overcome, Ethereum remains vulnerable to continued corrective action.
+Generally, You Should Know That in conclusion, Ethereum’s market structure and liquidation profile suggest that the price may need to flush out weak long positions to the downside before any meaningful upward movement.
+Usually, Until key resistance levels are overcome, Ethereum remains vulnerable to continued corrective action.